Beachcombers Beware ~ Regulation Variation at National Seashores

 At Assateague Island National Seashore (Maryland and Virginia) the collection of seashells is allowed under the following guideline: “Shell Collecting / Limit collecting to a gallon or less of unoccupied shells to ensure a supply for beach dwelling organisms.”

 Padre Island National Seashore (Texas Gulf Coast) “allows visitors to take up to five gallons of seashells, as long as they are not used commercially.
 Shell collecting is permitted as long as the mollusk in the shell is no longer living.
 Check carefully to make sure that the shell is empty or the organism has died before you collect.”
-The Padre Island National Seashore website even offers helpful tips for successful seashell hunting within the park.
+The Padre Island National Seashore website even offers a downloadable brochure with helpful tips for successful seashell hunting within the park.

 It’s so important to know before you go!
 You can check the National Park Service website for the specific National Seashore you’ll be visiting.
 After all, the above examples show three different National Seashores, all within the same National Park System, where the seashell collecting restrictions range from no collecting to one gallon or less of unoccupied specimens, and all the way up to five gallons of hand picked beach treasures!